- How is the Foundation funded?

 - Who governs the Foundation?

 The Board of Trustees comprised of leaders in business or civic affairs.
 Many are UH alumni.
 Trustees are volunteers and serve without compensation, contributing their time, wisdom, and resources for the university.
 They provide external oversight of the Foundation's operations.
 Trustees meet at least four times a year as a body, and also participate in committees throughout the year.
 The president of the Foundation reports to them.

 - Who decides how the money is invested?

 The Investment Committee of the Foundation's Board of Trustees, working in concert with the Foundation's investment advisor (Cambridge Associates), establishes the strategic asset allocation and selection of investment managers.

 Every single dollar is counted, and serves as an investment in UH.
-In the fiscal year ending 6/30/15, nearly 30,000 alumni and friends contributed to the UH campus, college or program of their choice, collectively giving more than $129 million to the 10 campuses of the UH System.
+In the fiscal year ending 6/30/20, more than 17,000 alumni and friends contributed to the UH campus, college or program of their choice.
+Together they gave/pledged more than $84.7 million in outright gifts, pledges, deferred and conditional commitments and bequest intentions to the 10 campuses of the UH System.